-Before, Jamie has worked at the BBC, where he as been lead developer / architect on many in-house content management projects, using both relational databases and XML to represent data.
+Before Shuttle Thread, I worked at the BBC as a lead developer / architect on many in-house content management projects, using both relational databases and XML to represent data.